grackle-project/grackle/doc/source/Installation.rst

 +++++++++++++++++

-There are three compile options available for setting the precision of floating point and integer variables and for optimization.
-To see them,
+There are three compile options available for setting the precision of baryon fields, optimization, and building static or dynamic libraries.
-type:
+To see them, type:

 .. highlight:: none